paulodowd/SummerSchool_P5.js/Challenge5.md

-# Challenge 5: A Puzzle
+# Challenge 5: A Puzzle / Foraging

 In this challenge, you should combine the techniques you have used in previous challenges.
 In this challenge, you should program a robot controller to push **blue** objects out of the arena.